phurwicz/hover/docs/pages/tutorial/t7-labelingfunction-improvise-rules.md

-> Suppose we have some custom functions for labeling or filtering data, which resembles [`snorkel`](https://github.com/snorkel-team/snorkel)'s typical scenario.
+> Suppose we have some custom functions for labeling or filtering data, which is a common distant supervision scenario similar to [`snorkel`](https://github.com/snorkel-team/snorkel) workflows.
 >
 > :speedboat: Let's see how these functions can be combined with `hover`.